MicrosoftDocs/learn/learn-pr/azure/open-ai-dotnet-text-completions/includes/3-exercise-install-sdk-create-completion.md

 ## Create the console application and add the OpenAI SDK

-Next up we'll want to create a bare bones .NET Console application and add the Azure OpenAI SDK.
+Next up we want to create a bare bones .NET Console application and add the Azure OpenAI SDK.

 1. Run the following to create a new .NET application named **PetReviewAI**.